2020 was the year we had to leave our gyms.

 Training at home allowed us to refresh our love for fitness and reconnect with the basics.

 Yes, some of us are still excited to go back to the gym, but the simplicity of training at home can’t be denied.

-So whether you want to tide yourself over until you can go back to the gym or you want to train at home forever, here are some home fitness equipment staples and how to use them.
+So whether you want to tide yourself over until you can go back to the gym or you want to train at home forever, here is the essential home fitness equipment.

 We have broken this list up into two parts, the basics and the splurge.
 The basic items are the minimalist approach to home fitness equipment while the splurge items are for those looking to beef up their home gym.

 To cover the basics get a pair of dumbbells, a box or bench, and some resistance bands.

 The best option is a set of adjustable dumbbells.
 These will take up the least amount of space and give you the most options.
 You could also get two pairs of dumbbells, one heavier for compound movements, and one lighter for accessory movements.
 Further, if you really want to be minimalist and use dumbbells as your only external loading get one moderately heavy dumbbell that you can use for squatting, pulling, and pressing.